apiwatcher/jsonderef/README.rst

 jsonderef
 ==========

-A json dereferencing tool for python.
+A json dereferencing library for python.

-Currently only local references are supported but file and remote references are comming soon.

 Json pointers evaluation is compliant with rfc 6901 (https://tools.ietf.org/html/rfc6901).